hangui11/Final-Degree-Thesis/Code development/README.md

 - **Evaluation**: This file contains the evaluation metrics used to evaluate the accuracy of the recommender system models.

+- **Experimentation**: This file contains the different experiments performed to obtain the results of the recommender system models.

 - **Images**: This file contains the images obtained from evaluation metrics, where have the accuracy of diferents algorithms.

 - **Methods version**: This file contains the methods version of the recommender system models.